-It can also detect when someone knocks on the door which is unique to this Ring model.
-The Door View Cam is not yet available for purchase, but expect to see it released in 2019.
+It can also detect when someone knocks on the door, which is unique to this Ring model.
+The Door View Cam is not yet available for purchase.

 7. Smart Thermostats

 Smart thermostats improve heating and cooling systems using smart home technology.
-Some smart thermostats come with sensors that are able to regulate individual room temperatures based on your preferences.
+Some smart thermostats come with sensors that can regulate individual room temperatures based on your preferences.
 Smart thermostats features vary by model and brand, but most can help you to reduce your energy bills and provide you with more comfort throughout your home.

-Models to consider purchasing in 2019 are the Ecobee 4 and Nest.
+Models to consider purchasing are the Ecobee 4 and Nest.